MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ---
 title: Set up your client's npmrc
-description: How to set up your project and authenticate to Azure Artifacts feeds ms.assetid: A5364E3A-3918-4318-AAE0-430EA91AD5F1 ms.service: azure-devops-artifacts ms.topic: conceptual
+description: How to set up your project and connect to Azure Artifacts feeds ms.assetid: A5364E3A-3918-4318-AAE0-430EA91AD5F1 ms.service: azure-devops-artifacts ms.topic: conceptual